psteinb/hpc-in-a-day/_episodes/03-02-parallel-estimate.md

 >    return count
 > ~~~~~
 >
-> For the sake of the example, we assume that the line profile looks identical to the original implementation.
+> For the sake of the example, we assume that the line profile looks identical to the original implementation above.
 Compute the theoretical speed-up S!
 > Which implementation should Lola choose now?
+{: .challenge}

+> ## Always go parallel!
+Right?
+>
+> Profile this [python application](/snippets/03/volume_pylibs.py) which computes how much disk space your python standard library consumes.
+> The algorithm works in 2 steps:
+> 1. create list of absolute paths of all `.py` files in your python's system folder
+> 2. loop over all paths from 1. and sum up the space on disk each file consumes
+>
+> Is this a task worth parallelizing?
+Make a guess!
+> Verify your answer using profiling and computing the theoretical speed-up possible.
 {: .challenge}

 So the bottom line(s) of Amdahl's law are: